fitria-dwi/Superstore-Data-Analysis/README.md

 | Consumer | 90982.3196000000012181| 30.32965562913906877 |
 | Corporate | 50951.9110000000016284| 33.57349056603773146 |
 | Home Office | 34897.9529999999997967| 34.66199395973154455 |

+- The **CONSUMER** segment has the highest total sales, but the lowest average profit from other segments.
+- The **HOME OFFICE** segment has the highest average profit, but the lowest total sales from other segments.

 </p>
 </details>